-The Center for Environmental Remediation and Monitoring (CERM), one of four interdisciplinary science centers at the Desert Research Institute (DRI), was created in 2003 as part of a generous gift to the Institute in honor of Frank H. Rogers, the first chief operating officer of the U. S. Department of Energy (DOE) Nevada National Security Site (NNSS).
+The Center for Environmental, Restoration, and Monitoring (CERM), one of four interdisciplinary science centers at the Desert Research Institute (DRI), was created in 2003 as part of a generous gift to the Institute in honor of Frank H. Rogers, the first chief operating officer of the U. S. Department of Energy (DOE) Nevada National Security Site (NNSS).

 Facilitate interdisciplinary research across DRI's three divisions (Hydrologic Sciences, Earth and Ecosystem Sciences, and Atmospheric Sciences).

-- Develop technologies, strategies, and approaches that address environmental remediation, restoration, and public health concerns in innovative and long lasting ways.
+Develop technologies, strategies, and approaches that address environmental remediation, restoration, and public health concerns in innovative and long lasting ways.

 Research Focus Areas

 Although many CERM-sponsored research projects and programs have touched on or are addressing more than one, the center has sought opportunities in the following research focus areas:

 Addressing restoration of altered, destroyed or degraded ecosystems to provide ecosystem services or mitigate risk from natural forces.